 What We Do

-The League does many things to insure that democracy works.
+The League does many things to ensure that democracy works.

-League encourages citizens to register and vote and to participate in government and politics.
-The League does this by sponsoring debates and providing nonpartisan information about voting procedures, candidates and ballot issues.
-Voter Service projects are eligible for funding through LWVWA Education Fund.
+The League encourages citizens to register and vote and to participate in government and politics.
+The League does this by sponsoring debates and providing nonpartisan information about voting procedures, candidates, and ballot issues.
+Voter Services projects are eligible for funding through the LWVWA Education Fund.